aldrinmathew/turbo/README.md

 class _MyCounterState extends TurboState<MyCounter> {
     @override
     void initState() {
-        attach(counter);
+        /// In this case the widget will react to all changes attach(counter);

+        /// Or provide events for the widget to react to.
+In this case, the
+        /// widget will update only if there is an increase in `count` attach(
+            counter,
+            subscribeTo: counter.event(
+                [CountEvent.increase],
+                /// `after` and `before` are optional
+                after: (_) => print('Value increased'),
+            )
+        );

         attach(secondController);
         ...
         /// Attach as many controllers as you want, of various types and purposes